alainwolf/roll.urown.net/glossary.rst

     EPROM
     Erasable Programmable Read-only Memory
         An `EPROM <https://en.wikipedia.org/wiki/EPROM>`_ (rarely EROM), or
-        erasable programmable read-only memory, is a type of programmable :term:`read-only memory` (PROM) chip that retains its data when its power supply is switched off.
+        erasable programmable Read-Only Memory, is a type of programmable :term:`read-only memory` (PROM) chip that retains its data when its power supply is switched off.
 Computer memory that can retrieve stored data after a power supply has been turned off and back on is called